GCC Middle and Back End API Reference

 Variable Documentation

-◆ last_cgraph_order
+◆ last_cgraph_uid

-int last_cgraph_order
+int last_cgraph_uid

 static

-Record the order of the last cgraph entry whose mode we've already set, so
+Record the uid of the last cgraph entry whose mode we've already set, so that we can perform mode setting incrementally without duplication.

 Referenced by ipa_strub_set_mode_for_new_functions().